TREASURIES-Yield curve steepens on Washington spending plans, jobs data

 Feb 4 (Reuters) - Longer-term U.S. Treasury yields were higher on Thursday as investors positioned for a large pandemic relief package from Washington and a stabilizing U.S. labor market.

-A closely watched part of the U.S. Treasury yield curve measuring the gap between yields on two- and 10-year Treasury notes US2US10=RR, seen as an indicator of economic expectations, was at 103 basis points, about 1.5 basis points higher than Wednesday's close.
+A closely watched part of the U.S. Treasury yield curve measuring the gap between yields on two- and 10-year Treasury notes US2US10=RR, seen as an indicator of economic expectations, was at 103 basis points, about a basis point higher than Wednesday's close.
 Earlier it reached 104 basis points, the most since May 2017.

+The risk-on trading tracked equities trading as Wall Street's main indexes climbed.

-Tom Simons, money market economist for Jefferies LLC, said the trading reflected a stronger-than-expected jobs report and expectations that congressional Democrats would pass a $1.9 trillion COVID-19 relief package without Republican support.
+Tom Simons, money market economist for Jefferies LLC, said the steeper yield curve reflected a stronger-than-expected jobs report and expectations that Democrats in Washington would pass a $1.9 trillion COVID-19 relief package without Republican support.

-Both factors pointed to improving economic growth, which makes ultra-safe Treasuries less attractive to investors.

-"There are some better expectations for the future that are settling in here," Simons said.

 The ADP National Employment Report on Wednesday showed private payrolls increased by 174,000 jobs last month, more than expected.

+The yield on the three-month U.S. Treasury note US3MT=RR was at 0.0355%, down a basis point and its lowest since March.
+It has fallen steadily in recent days, which Action's Rupert said reflected lower bill issuance.

-The two-year US2YT=RR U.S. Treasury yield, which typically moves in step with interest rate expectations, was down less than a basis point at 0.1152% in morning trading.
+The two-year US2YT=RR U.S. Treasury yield, which typically moves in step with interest rate expectations, was down less than a basis point at 0.1152% in afternoon trading.

+The 20-year US20YT=RR U.S. Treasury yield was at 1.7396%, up 2 basis points and its highest since the note was re-introduced last May.

 Price